sniklaus/youtube-watchmarker/README.md

 **Can I customize how watched videos are displayed?**
 Yes, the extension offers multiple visual options including fade-out, grayscale, badges, watch dates, and hiding progress bars.
 All can be enabled/disabled independently.

-## Contributing

-Contributions are welcome!
-Please ensure your code follows the established patterns:
-- Use modern JavaScript features (ES6+)
-- Follow the existing class-based architecture
-- Add JSDoc comments for new functions
-- Test on Chrome/Chromium browsers

 ## Special Thanks